Teenage Mutant Ninja Turtles: Tournament Fighters: Regional differences

 The Super NES version of Tournament Fighters was later released in Japan under the title Teenage Mutant Ninja Turtles: Mutant Warriors.
-There's also some more slight differences: Aska's outfit is more revealing and she has a different win animation.
-The turtles sound more like teenagers and their character icons are different.
+This version contains some slight differences: Aska's outfit is more revealing and she has a different victory animation in which her breasts bounce.
+The turtles also sound more like teenagers, and their character icons are different.

-In Teenage Mutant Ninja Turtles: The Cowabunga Collection, the Super NES version of Teenage Mutant Ninja Turtles: Tournament Fighters has six enhancements, with them having been featured in the original as Button Codes.
+In Teenage Mutant Ninja Turtles: The Cowabunga Collection, the Super NES version of Teenage Mutant Ninja Turtles: Tournament Fighters has six enhancements, each having been featured in the original release as Button Codes.